mrunalpendem123/PrivaProof-/README.md

 # Decentralized Identity System: DID + Zero-Knowledge Proofs + iroh P2P Network

-A production-ready decentralized identity platform that solves identity storage and verification flexibility problems using real cryptographic proofs and peer-to-peer distribution.
+A production-ready decentralized identity platform that solves the critical problems of modern identity systems: centralized storage vulnerabilities, inflexible verification that forces unnecessary data sharing, and lack of user control.
+The system combines W3C-standard Decentralized Identifiers (DIDs) with zero-knowledge proofs (BBS+ signatures) to enable privacy-preserving selective disclosure—prove you're "18+" without revealing your date of birth.
+Identity credentials are distributed via the iroh P2P network using real public relays, ensuring no central point of failure.
+Users control their Ed25519 cryptographic keys and can verify themselves without intermediaries, while verifiers can query by human-friendly usernames and cryptographically verify proofs.
+With private relays coming soon for India, the platform provides low-latency, data-sovereign identity verification for Indian users.

 ---